September 17, 2019

 Our formative assessment tip guide includes a focus on HOTS (higher-order thinking skills).
 For example, examinations can certainly measure a students' literacy and fluency with writing.
 Unfortunately, many examinations we give still only test lower-order thinking skills such as memorization and comprehension.
 Formative assessment should always include these skills with higher thinking skills like analysis, evaluation, and creation.

 It is crucial that our students know what they are being assessed on and what the expected learning outcomes and goals are.
-How can we simply hand back an assessment with a pass or fail without explaining what these grades actually mean, and more importantly, suggesting how they can be improved?
+How can we simply hand back an assignment with a pass or fail without explaining what these grades actually mean, and more importantly, suggesting how they can be improved?

 Our students can benefit from becoming directly involved in the assessments that we design for them.
 It connects them with a deeper sense of their progress and a higher purpose for learning.
 This is because giving students a chance to have input in their own assessment cultivates ownership of learning.

 Feedback in Formative Assessment

 Feedback is an essential element in our formative assessment tip guide.
 Great feedback can push our students to excel in ways they didn't know they could.
 There are some guidelines here for giving proper feedback during formative assessments of any kind.
 Employ these and you can't go wrong.

 - Timely—Providing feedback at the end of the task is far too late.
 We must give it often and in detail during learning for it to be effective.